Christian Nationalism: What It Means To An Ethical Vegan and Trans Identifying Queer

 I’m wondering if there’s a way for us to coexist.
 Christian nationalism doesn’t allow us to do this.
 Pluralism does.

-And I am excited for a society that doesn’t have to address immediate harm caused to queer trans nonbinary faggots like me, and instead addresses our disagreements in ways that allows everyone to live in peace.
+I am excited for a society that doesn’t cause immediate harm to queer trans nonbinary people like me.
+I’m excited to live in a society that addresses our disagreements in ways that allows everyone to live in peace.